atharva21jadhav/competitiveProgramming/HackerRank/readme.txt

-These codes are successfully submitted to hackerrank.
+These codes are accepted solutions to hackerrank.
 If there's any improvement needed in the solutions kindly share it.